Continuing Education Activity

 - Infantometer- The infantometer measures the recumbent length of an infant with greater accuracy by holding the infant in position securely.

 - Anthropometer rod - The anthropometer rod consists of four equal rods and can be used to measure height up to a range of 2 meters.

 - Stadiometer - The stadiometer consists of a ruler and a sliding horizontal headpiece which can be fixed above the head to measure height.

 - Osteometric board - It is an anthropometric instrument consisting of a flat board with a fixed end and a crosspiece.
 It is used to measure the length of long bones.

-Trained personnel or those individuals having significant prior experience with these different instruments, and the techniques used for height assessment across varying age groups, should be hired as measurements taken by a layman may be inaccurate.
+Trained personnel or those with significant prior experience with these different instruments and the techniques used for height assessment across varying age groups should be hired as measurements taken by a layman may be inaccurate.
 Trained and experienced nursing professionals and physical anthropologists possess the required skills.

 - Height assessment in the living